Vorlonhomeworld/BBCL/3 How do I get it.md

 beginners are told to "just get (a particular version)" and that's it.
 Rather than just leave it there, I'm going to explain the differences between these versions and allow **you** to make an informed decision.

-[ABCL](https://common-lisp.net/project/armedbear/) - ABCL is Armed Bear Common Lisp implementation that's meant to run inside the JVM (Java Virtual Machine) so this is going to be more useful if you're looking to extend Java's capability.
+[ABCL](https://common-lisp.net/project/armedbear/) - ABCL is Armed Bear Common Lisp, a Common Lisp implementation that's meant to run inside the JVM (Java Virtual Machine) so this is going to be more useful if you're looking to extend Java's capability.
 You need to have Java to use this as the downloaded file for this is a .jar file
 ABCL features a compiler and an interpreter - but no debugger. **IMPORTANT** This implementation of Common Lisp does **NOT** conform to current Common Lisp Ansi standards, so this code would not be portable, in some cases with another Common Lisp implementation.
 This implemenatation has been updated as of 7/18/2020.

-[Allegro](https://franz.com/products/allegro-common-lisp/) - Allegro Common Lisp is as commercial Common Lisp implentation.
+[Allegro](https://franz.com/products/allegro-common-lisp/) - Allegro Common Lisp is a commercial Common Lisp implentation.
 It's meant to be run in an "Enterprise Server" situation where large development in Common Lisp solutions are occuring.
 It **does** have a debugger, along with an interpreter and a compiler.
 It can also create
 Common Lisp instruction from Java.
 It does come with a built in database and prolog and other GUI tools for usage. **IMPORTANT** This implementation does **not** conform to Common Lisp ANSI Standards, therefore code written on this machine may not be portable to another machine.
 This was most recently updated 8/20/2019.